jgmalcolm/jgmalcolm.github.io/_posts/2015-03-09-travel-hacks.md

 When you find a brand you link, always stock up on extras; running out of something you knowingly use daily is just a sign of poor planning.
 Consider putting these all in a heavy duty zip-lock in case something leaks or is still wet when you have to rush to the airport.
+For razors, put a large black binder clip around the blade portion to keep it from getting dulled.

 [gotoob]: http://www.amazon.com/gp/product/B002VS8H3G/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B002VS8H3G&linkCode=as2&tag=jgmalcolm-20&linkId=74DZ3RHLRTSDNKQM